-Thank to generous funding support by Kohl’s Cares, Children’s National Health System is raising awareness of asthma and providing education and prevention resources to families throughout the Washington metropolitan area.
-Kohl’s funding supports community outreach dedicated to improving asthma care and outcomes for children through individualized and group education on the nature of asthma, proper medication and device use, and identification and reduction of children’s exposure to asthma triggers.
+Children’s National Health System is raising awareness of asthma and providing education and prevention resources to families throughout the Washington metropolitan area.
+Our community outreach is dedicated to improving asthma care and outcomes for children through individualized and group education on the nature of asthma, proper medication and device use, and identification and reduction of children’s exposure to asthma triggers.

 Did you know?